Hemphill County Vehicle Impound Guide

 After Retrieval

-- Report damage to impound lot manager: Immediately report any damage to the impound lot manager and request a written record of your report.
-This will be important if you need to file a claim later.
+- Report any damage to the lot manager in writing before you drive away: Notify the impound lot manager of the damage immediately and obtain a written acknowledgment of your report.
+This will be essential if you need to file a claim for damages later.